LeetLLM

 Not automatically.
 Use one packed prompt only when the answer depends on relationships across most of that packet and the source is stable enough to resend.
 If freshness, citations, or repeated queries matter, retrieval or a hybrid path is usually better even when the raw text technically fits.

-Your model misses a refund clause that sits halfway through the prompt.
+Your model misses a rollback constraint that sits halfway through the prompt.
 What should you change first?

 In the worked 80-layer configuration, a single 128K request uses about 40 GiB of BF16 KV cache.
 Why is that a product problem?

 Because that memory is per active sequence.
 One long request can consume so much HBM that concurrency collapses even if single-request latency looks acceptable.
-Long-context serving is therefore capacity planning, admission control, and batching strategy, not only model quality.
+Long-context serving is therefore capacity planning, admission control, and batching strategy, not model quality alone.

 You turned on FP8 KV cache and cache capacity improved, but answer quality got worse at long depth.
 What should you verify next?